Innhold er ikke tilgjengelig i valgt språk enda

 is cryptic and a little difficult to understand.
 Thymeleaf if much better to use than plain old JSP.

 Spring MVC is used in the controllers.
 To use a Model View Controller concept for producing GUI is beneficial.
 But I am not sure that I like the way Spring has implemented their Java API.
 Actually I liked JSF Java API (now about deprecated) better.
-Remark that the Thymeleaf approach of adding some tags to regular HTML5, is definitively better and cleaner than the proprietary JSF syntax for producing HTML.
-For a better responsive user experience and PWAs of cause a frontend framework like React is better.
+Remark that the Thymeleaf approach of adding some tags to regular HTML5, is definitely better and cleaner than the proprietary JSF syntax for producing HTML.
+For a better responsive user experience and PWAs: A frontend framework like React is better.

 The method of generating HTML in the backend is definitely easier for a back end developer like me.
 For small projects it is flexible enough.
 Actually I could recommend it in projects for internal usage in big organizations.
 Changes in HTML and all code can be immediately viewed in a browser using Intellij.
 I dislike the extra complexity by introducing node and npm.